Kosovo student poisoning: The disappearance of blood analysis

 Many sources in Kosovo during the 1990s had been spreading copies of rumors saying that the blood analyses which were sent to Ljubljana were missing.
-Albanian doctors for “The Lancet" newspaper had admitted that the blood analysis never arrived in Ljubljana.
+Albanian doctors for "The Lancet" newspaper had admitted that the blood analysis never arrived in Ljubljana.
 If Kosovo in 1990 was exposed in what Dr.Bernard Benedetti called "mass poisoning" then of course that there have been notes which explained how the poison had been distributed in schools.
 Even though those notes were suspicious.
-Mr.Halim Hyseni claims that some thieves were seen entering in schools and they were even arrested.
+Mr. Halim Hyseni claims that some thieves were seen entering in schools and they were even arrested.
 There also existed evidence for a poison in the form of powder that was found on the floor of the schools.
 According to Dr. Benedetti who took from Ismet Ibishi and another activist a test tube containing the powder from a school in Kosovo, confirmed that the powder was similar to that in Podujevo.
-An IHF group who visited Kosovo in 1990 had the impression that the poison was emitted through ventilation pipes.
-This was a possibility, but there were many schools which didn't even have ventilation.
-Some witnesses claimed that the thieves had thrown "poison bombs" as was the case of Dr. Resmije Ademaj who had been poisoned when she was a student.
-Even Dr.Benedetti confirmed this possibility.
-Another alternative explanation was offered by Shyqyri Dumani, a chemist who believed that the poison entered in the body after the contact with skin because in some school desks by rubbing, an extremely small poison (in microgram) could be noticed.
+An IHF group visiting Kosovo in 1990 had the impression that the poison was emitted through ventilation pipes.
+This was a possibility, but there were many unventilated schools.
+Some witnesses claimed that the thieves had thrown "poison bombs" as was the case of Dr. Resmije Ademaj who had been poisoned when a student.
+Dr. Benedetti confirmed this possibility.
+Another alternative explanation was offered by chemist Shyqyri Dumani, who believed that the poison entered the body after contact with skin.
+Tested desktops in some schools registered microgram) amounts of poison.
 This specific poison was difficult to identify.
 If those micro poisons were used then there may have existed the opportunity to explain why some victims did not have serious symptoms or did not die.
-Mr.Durmani and his staff had also scrutinised ten blood tests and urine of children with poisoning symptoms.
+Mr. Durmani and his staff had also scrutinised ten blood tests and urine of children with poisoning symptoms.
 He found that some patients had a decreased value of calcium in blood but increased value in urine.
 The absence of calcium in blood causes muscle corrugation, which results in kinks.
 The patients were treated with calcium and this treatment gave positive results (as was the case with some poisoned students in Podujevo).